 • Higher cost

-3. Java Fern – Best Beginner Plant For Shrimp Tanks
+3. Java Fern – Best Beginner Plant for Shrimp Tanks

 • Beginner friendly